byuksel/generator-bootstrap-backbone-starter/README.md

 #### ./package.json

 NPM package.json file.
-You describe your module in this file.
+You describe your webapp in this file.
 The values for 'name' and 'version' fromthis file are later used in producing README.md file.

+#### ./README.md.template

+Consumed by Gruntfile's 'replace:readmemd' to produce your app's main README.md file.

 #### ./src/models.js, ./src/views.js, ./src/router.js